-The Commission has issued four country-specific recommendations to Sweden to help it improve its economic performance.
+The Commission has made four country-specific recommendations to Sweden to help it improve its economic performance, which have been approved by all EU member states.
 These are in the areas of: public finances; household indebtedness; housing market; labour market, education and training.